 This is how you can plan to make a good living out of your passion for scuba diving.

-Furthermore, soon, the most significant part of your revenues should come from repeat business because your focus is on the adventure of scuba diving.
-Your business model is based on people diving locally.
+Furthermore, soon, the most significant part of your revenues should come from repeat business because your focus shifted to the adventure of scuba diving with your business model based on people diving locally.
 It is no longer based on quickly churning new entry-level scuba diving certifications to please the PADI and SSI of this world.

 It will be good for you — and for the dive industry.

-It’s always been ridiculous that consumers searching how to ‘learn to dive’ on Google were being directed to ‘retail stores’ selling gear, while the actual location to take the scuba lessons was often miles (kilometers) from there!
+It’s always been ridiculous that consumers searching how to ‘learn to dive’ on Google were being directed to ‘retail stores’ selling gear, while the actual locations to take the scuba lessons were often miles (kilometers) from there!